Volunteer With Us!

 Electricity: we generate electricity from solar panels.
 Please bring your own charger.

 Toilet and Shower: We have successful self-composting toilets (hassle-free, odorless, you will not see others poop in the toilet) and showers, you need to bring your own towels, and tissue paper (if you need).
+We allow only organic soap which is free from SLS, Paraben or any other harmful chemicals.
+You can buy organic soap in our farm (100 Baht to 350 Baht).

 Internet: Free WiFi is available at coffee shops and restaurants about a 5 minutes motorbike ride (25 minutes walk) from the farm.
 You can also use internet access form your phone with a Thai sim card.
 Cellphone reception on the farm is good, but only for Thai cellphone services like True, AIS and DTAC, and signal from True is the best in our farm so far.